Common causes of muscle pain and how you can address it

 Nutritional deficiencies

 Low levels of vitamin D, an important nutrient, have been linked with muscle pain [2].
 Other symptoms of vitamin D deficiency can include fatigue, muscle twitches, and depression [3].
-To check your vitamin D level from home, take the Everlywell Vitamin D Test.
+To check your vitamin D level from home, take the Everlywell at-home Vitamin D Test.

 Thyroid conditions